Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Tax losses incurred before the consolidation period may be offset only against tax profits of the company that incurred the loss.
 Tax losses that are sustained by a group member during the consolidation period can be offset against the tax profits of the other group members.
 Tax losses arising during the consolidation period that remain after the consolidation remain attributed to the parent company.

-Further to a European Court of Justice case law dating 1 January 2016, the Luxembourg group consolidation rules have been extended to so-called horizontal tax consolidation; ie, qualifying companies held by a common parent company established in any European Economical Area country and subject to a tax comparable to Luxembourg CIT in its country of residence (ie, minimum 8.5% CIT on a comparable basis) may form a tax consolidated group.
+Further to European Court of Justice case law dating 1 January 2016, the Luxembourg group consolidation rules have been extended to so-called horizontal tax consolidation; ie, qualifying companies held by a common parent company established in any European Economic Area country and subject to a tax comparable to Luxembourg CIT in its country of residence (ie, minimum 8.5% CIT on a comparable basis) may form a tax consolidated group.
 A tax consolidated group may further include a Luxembourg permanent establishment of a company established in any country that is subject to a tax comparable to Luxembourg CIT.
 The permanent establishment is thus considered as the "integrated" entity.

 As a general rule, capital gains derived by Luxembourg companies are fully subject to CIT and MBT.
 It is possible to defer the taxation of gains on certain fixed assets where the proceeds are used to have the fixed asset replaced.
 Capital gains and hidden reserves may be deferred or exempted and remain untaxed in a merger or another form of reorganisation of resident companies or other EU companies under certain conditions.